UEFA Euro 2016 final: France

 Having qualified for Euro 2016 automatically as hosts, France were placed in Group A for the finals.
 In their first group match, they faced Romania at the Stade de France on 10 June.
 Antoine Griezmann came closest to scoring in a goalless first half when he struck the Romania goalpost with a header.
 Thirteen minutes into the second half, France took the lead when Olivier Giroud headed in Dimitri Payet's cross.
 Seven minutes later, Patrice Evra fouled Romania's Nicolae Stanciu in the France penalty area and Bogdan Stancu levelled the scores from the resulting penalty kick.
 With a minute of the match remaining, Payet scored from 20 yd to give France a 2–1 victory.

 France's next opponents were Albania, against whom they played five days later at the Stade Vélodrome.
 Albania defended well and came close to taking the lead when Ledian Memushaj's shot hit the post.
 France scored in the last minute of normal time with the game's first shot on target when Griezmann headed in Adil Rami's cross.
 Six minutes into stoppage time and with the final kick of the match, Payet scored and France won 2–0.
 In their final group match, France played Switzerland at the Stade Pierre-Mauroy in Villeneuve-d'Ascq on 19 June.
 Paul Pogba hit the frame of Switzerland's goal twice, while Payet also hit the crossbar.
 Bacary Sagna pulled the shirt of Switzerland's Blerim Džemaili in stoppage time in France's penalty area but no penalty was awarded, and the match ended 0–0.
 France ended as Group A winners and progressed to the round of 16.

 France faced the third-placed team from Group E, the Republic of Ireland, at the Parc Olympique Lyonnais on 26 June.
-In the second minute, Pogba fouled Shane Long in the France penalty area and Robbie Brady scored the resulting penalty to give the Republic of Ireland a 1–0 lead.
+In the second minute, Pogba fouled Shane Long in the France penalty area and Robbie Brady scored the resulting penalty to give Ireland a 1–0 lead.
 Griezmann scored the equaliser with a header for France twelve minutes after half-time, before scoring his second four minutes later to make it 2–1.
 Shane Duffy was shown a red card in the 66th minute for a professional foul on Griezmann and although France won the match 2–1, both Rami and N'Golo Kanté were unavailable in the next round, having picked up two bookings in the tournament.